Urban Food Systems Challenge Area

 2017 Seeding Solutions Grant

-FFAR awards a Seeding Solutions grant to AeroFarms, a leading indoor vertical farming company with global headquarters in Newark, New Jersey.
-AeroFarms will match the Foundation’s grant for a total investment of nearly $2 million.
+FFAR awarded a Seeding Solutions grant to AeroFarms, a leading indoor vertical farming company with global headquarters in Newark, New Jersey.
 The project aims to improve crop production by defining the relationships between stressed plants, the phytochemicals they produce and the taste and texture of the specialty crops grown.
 The work will result in commercial production of improved leafy green varieties and yield science-based best practices for farming.
+This new approach will investigate how to harness environmental conditions to improve the characteristics of plants grown indoors, where conditions like temperature and humidity can be maintained with precision.
+Learn more.